baharev/sdopt-tearing/README.md

 `pygraphviz`.
 The demo application works as expected.

 Reproducing the results of the academic papers
 ----------------------------------------------

 The test graphs are given in `benchmarks.py`.
 The tables of the paper [An exact method for the minimum feedback arc set problem](http://reliablecomputing.eu/baharev_minimum_feedback_arc_set.pdf) can be reproduced as follows.

-The **3.1 Integer programming formulation with triangle inequalities** are implemented in `grb_lop.py`.
+ - The `grb_lop.py` module implements the *Integer programming formulation with triangle inequalities* of Section 3.1.
 The `grb_` prefix refers to Gurobi, the `lop` part to the linear ordering problem since these constraints were developed for solving that problem.
-The **3.2 Integer programming formulation as minimum set cover** is implemented in `grb_set_cover.py`.
-The **4 An integer programming approach with lazy constraint generation** can be found in `grb_pcm.py` where `pcm` refers to the partial cycle matrix.
-The procedure called *Safely removing edges* in Appendix A is in `grb_simplifier.py`.
+ - The `grb_set_cover.py` module implements the *Integer programming formulation as minimum set cover* of Section 3.2.
+ - The proposed method of the paper, *An integer programming approach with lazy constraint generation* of Section 4, can be found in `grb_pcm.py` where `pcm` refers to the partial cycle matrix.
+ - The procedure called *Safely removing edges* in Appendix A is implemented in `grb_simplifier.py`.

 **Please keep in mind that the code is a work in progress.**